-However, the ability to acclimatize to altitude is largely genetic.
+The ability to acclimatize to altitude is largely genetic.

+Some people are simply born with a greater ability to function at altitude.
 As the Kilimanjaro climbing success rates show, some people can climb Kilimanjaro in as little as 5 days (not recommended), while some still fail with 8 days.
 It is impossible to tell how well a prospective climber may fare in an oxygen deprived atmosphere until he or she is actually in it.

 Stay at Higher Altitude